“The art of conversation is the art of hearing as well as of being heard.” William Hazlitt

 The conversation should be fun.

-The conversation is supposed to be an opportunity to meet someone new, bond over shared interests – feel the spark of connection.
+The conversation is supposed to be an opportunity to meet someone new, bond over shared interests – and feel the spark of connection.
 It’s supposed to feel natural and flowing, where the right thing to say comes effortlessly.
 It’s supposed to be anxiety-free, where you can focus on connecting with the other person instead of worrying about how you’re coming across.
 Unfortunately, for many people, the conversation isn’t much fun.

-More guidance : https://www.improveyoursocialskills.com/start-here
+More guidance: https://www.improveyoursocialskills.com/start-here

 The secret of conversation flow